StairwayB/pundit_roles/README.md

 (if you are not familiar with Pundit, it is recommended you read it's documentation before continuing).
 It allows you to extend Pundit's authorization system to include attributes and associations.

-If you are already using Pundit, this gem should not conflict with any of Pundit's existing functionality.
+If you are already using Pundit, this should not conflict with any of Pundit's existing functionality.
 You may use Pundit's features as well as the features from this gem interchangeably.

-Please note that this gem is not affiliated with Pundit or it's creators, but it very much appreciates the work that they did with their amazing gem.
-Also note that this gem is early in it's development and is **not** considered production ready!
+Please note that this gem is not affiliated with Pundit or it's creators, but it very much appreciates the work that they did with their great authorization system.
+Also note that this is still early in it's development and is **NOT** considered production ready!

 ## Installation